 - Increase digital output

-Following a formal evaluation process involving twelve companies, Ixxus and Alfresco, in partnership, were chosen to deliver a global DAM system that would meet OUP’s requirements.
+Following a formal evaluation process involving twelve companies, Alfresco was chosen to deliver a global DAM system that would meet OUP’s requirements.

 The DAM solution developed allows editors, publishers, designers and content workers to manage the entire editorial cycle; from initial concept and definition, through early research, to commissioning and creation of books and electronic interactive products.
 This speeds up product design and delivery, making working more efficient and economical, as well as making it easier to ensure that all specifications are fulfilled and quality checks and rights clearances carried out.